 - Four drawers, which feature two drawers on both sides of the bed.

-Divan beds that have slide storage are handy when the bed will be in a small room.
-Instead of pulling the drawers out, you just slide the doors across.
+Divan beds that have slide storage are handy when the bed is in a small room.
+Instead of pulling the drawers out, you slide the doors across.
 This makes it easier to access the storage space.

 Styling the bed

-Divan beds are versatile when it comes to styling, thanks to the different optional elements such as headboards, footboards and storage options.
+Divan beds are versatile in styling, thanks to the different optional elements such as headboards, footboards, and storage options.
 Of course, you can choose the fabric colour and type, too, which really allows you to personalise the bed.